AoDev/bard-app/docs/bard-frontend-guide/frontend-03-1-intro_mobx-react.md

 - The app state is in external stores.
 - No need for component react internal state most of the time. (no hooks or classes setState)
 - We want most components to be [controlled from outside](https://reactjs.org/docs/forms.html#controlled-components).
 - Local component state is provided through a "view-model" (VM) which in the end, is just a store as well.
-(More details below)
+(More details in next chapters.)

-The external stores (= data layer) live on their own and don't need the UI for the business goal to be achieved.
+> The external stores (= data layer) live on their own and don't need the UI for the business goal to be achieved.

 **How to know if you do it right; with an example:**

 If you had to get a list of product, you should be able to do it through the data layer only.
 Once your data layer has loaded the list, any interface could consume it, browser, nodejs process, CLI,...

 If you need to show the UI in order to get the list of products, then it means that the data layer is mixed with the UI and this my friend will lead to serious headaches when the app complexity grows.
-Then you'd have to lose your time refactoring.
-Instead make it right from the start so you can build your product.
+Then you'd lose your time refactoring.
+Instead, make it right from the start so that most of your time is put in building your product.

 To know if I am doing it right, there is one sentence I always keep in mind for frontend development: